terra-money/docs/docs/develop/dapp/quick-start/cw20-factory.md

   test: {
     mnemonic:
-      "notice oak worry limit wrap speak medal online prefer cluster roof addict wrist behave treat actual wasp year salad speed social layer crew genius", }
+      "notice oak worry limit wrap speak medal online prefer cluster roof addict wrist behave treat actual wasp year salad speed social layer crew genius", },
 };
 ```

 # 4. Deploy the smart contracts

+The `token-factory` contract mints new `cw20-factory-token` tokens, increases the supply of minted tokens, burns tokens to return UST and tracks all tokens created.

 Deploy each smart contract to validate that the development environment is configured correctly:

 a.
 Deploy the `token-factory` contract:

 ```
 terrain deploy token-factory --signer test
 ```

 b.
 Deploy the `cw20-factory-token` contract:

 ```
 terrain deploy cw20-factory-token --signer test
 ```

 # 5. Modify the CW20 Factory Token smart contract

-In this section, you will modify the the CW20 Factory Token contract instantiated by Terrain.
-The CW20 Factory Token contract implements the [CW20 Base](https://github.com/CosmWasm/cw-plus/tree/0.9.x/contracts/cw20-base), along with several custom files.
+In this section, you will modify the `cw20-factory-token` contract that you instantiated.
+Thiscontract implements the [CW20 Base](https://github.com/CosmWasm/cw-plus/tree/0.9.x/contracts/cw20-base), along with several custom files.

-To modify the CW20 Factory Token contract, follow the procedure below.
+To modify the `cw20-factory-token` contract, follow the procedure below.

 ### 1. Add the the CW20 base

-First, add the [CW20 Base](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw20-base), which implements the CW20 token base functionalities.
+First, add the [CW20 Base](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw20-base), which implements the base CW20 token functionalities.
 This allows:

 - the smart contract to be easily deployed to LocalTerra
-- Functionality extension using the [migration implementation](https://docs.terra.money/docs/develop/dapp/quick-start/contract-migration.html).
+- extended functionality using the [migration implementation](https://docs.terra.money/docs/develop/dapp/quick-start/contract-migration.html).

-To add the CW20 Base to the CW20 Factory Token smart contract, do the following:
+To add the CW20 Base to the `cw20-factory-token` contract, do the following:

 a.
 Navigate to `/token-factory/contracts/cw20-factory-token/`.